Deformations of some local Calabi-Yau manifolds: The good crepant case: A partial classification

 where $f$ is the numerical equivalence class of a fiber.
-Note also that either $e> 0$ and $\sigma_0$ is the unique curve on $T$ with negative self-intersection, or $e\leq0$ and every curve on $T$ has nonnegative self-intersection.
+Also note that either $e> 0$ and $\sigma_0$ is the unique curve on $T$ with negative self-intersection, or $e\leq0$ and every curve on $T$ has nonnegative self-intersection.

 If $-K_T = D'+ D''$, where $D'$ and $D''$ are disjoint and nonempty effective divisors, then at most one of $D'$, $D''$ can have negative self-intersection.
 Thus we can assume that $(D'')^2\geq 0$.
-If $(D'')^2 > 0$, then $(D')^2< 0$ by the Hodge index theorem, hence $\sigma_0$ is a component of $D'$.
+If $(D'')^2 > 0$, then $(D')^2< 0$ by the Hodge index theorem; hence $\sigma_0$ is a component of $D'$.
 Then every component of $D''$ is disjoint from $\sigma_0$, hence is numerically equivalent to a positive multiple of $\sigma_0 + ef$.
 It follows that $D''$ is numerically equivalent to $\sigma_0 + ef$ and $D'=\sigma_0$.
 Moreover, $-K_T = D'+ D''$ is a union of two disjoint smooth sections.
-The argument also shows that, if $(D'')^2= 0$, then $(D')^2= 0$ as well and hence $D'$ and $D''$ are numerically equivalent.
+The argument also shows that if $(D'')^2= 0$, then $(D')^2= 0$ as well, and hence $D'$ and $D''$ are numerically equivalent.
 In particular, since $K_T \equiv -2\sigma_0 + (2g-2-e)f$, there exist disjoint sections $\sigma'\subseteq \operatorname{Supp} D'$ and $\sigma''\subseteq \operatorname{Supp} D''$, and all remaining components of $D'$, $D''$ are fibers.
 Since $D'$ and $D''$ are disjoint, we must have $\sigma' =D'$ and $\sigma'' = D''$.
 In all cases, if $\bigcup_iD_i$ is not connected, $-K_T = \sigma'+ \sigma''$, where $\sigma', \sigma''$ are disjoint sections of $T$.
 Then

-Hence $\sigma', \sigma''$ are disjoint smooth elliptic curves and $T$ is elliptic ruled. \end{proof}
+Hence $\sigma', \sigma''$ are disjoint smooth elliptic curves, and $T$ is elliptic ruled. \end{proof}

 Returning to the proof of Theorem~\ref{somecrepresults}, let $S$ be a general hypersurface section through $x$.
-Then $(S,x)$ is either simple elliptic or a cusp.

-\textbf{The case where $(S,x)$ is simple elliptic:}
+\subsubsection{The case where $\boldsymbol{(S,x)}$ is simple elliptic}